Some employers offer financial assistance and study leave to enable employees to gain an approved CIPD qualification.

 A degree or higher national diploma (HND) in a relevant subject such as HR management or business may be required for some posts.
 However, some HR graduate schemes welcome applicants from any degree discipline.

 It is possible to enter a career in HR by completing a relevant apprenticeship, such as a higher apprenticeship in HR management.
-Roles and responsibilities vary from employer to employer.
-General guidance and an apprenticeship search tool can be found on GOV.UK.
 To find out more about how you can get into this career via a school leaver route (eg a school leaver training programme), see the business section, of TARGETcareers, our website aimed at school leavers.

 Some employers may also ask that you have a professional qualification in HR management.
 A list of courses is available on the Chartered Institute of Personnel and Development’s (CIPD’s) website.
 A postgraduate qualification in HR management may be advantageous.